manaswini3103/devops-learning/Linux/User Management.md

 ## User roles and sudo
 - Linux is a multi-user environment
-**su** : we can switch between users (set user, switch user or substitute user). to switch the user we must know that user password.
+- **su** : we can switch between users (set user, switch user or substitute user).To switch the user we must know that user password.
 - User Roles:
 **Normal user**: modify their own files, cannot make system changes **Super user**: modify any file, make system changes